After a week away from the cameras, Trump cuts loose

 "You probably will have to wait until after the election," Trump said, blaming Democrats for not supporting for his approach.

-Trump then regaled the crowd for just under an hour with his thoughts on everything from military spending to community colleges ("I don't know what that means, a 'community college.") to TV ratings for the reboot of "Roseanne."
-He also spoke about tax reform, the Keystone XL pipeline, te recent renegotiation of the U.S.-South Korea trade deal — a "Hillary (Clinton) special."
+Trump then regaled the crowd for just under an hour with his thoughts on everything from military spending to community colleges ("I don't know what that means, a 'community college") to TV ratings for the reboot of "Roseanne."
+He also spoke about tax reform, the Keystone XL pipeline, the recent renegotiation of the U.S.-South Korea trade deal — a "Hillary (Clinton) special."

 The president even floated the idea of holding up the newly negotiated U.S.-South Korea trade deal until "after a deal is made with North Korea."
 Trump has agreed to meet with North Korean leader Kim Jong Un, and said Thursday that "certainly the rhetoric (from the Kim regime) has calmed down a little bit."